-- No poultry products, including dried food containing egg powder, are to be taken into the Area. - No depots of food or other supplies are to be left within the Area beyond the season for which they are required. - Deliberate introduction of animals, plant material, micro-organisms and non-sterile soil into the Area is prohibited.
-The highest level precautions shall be taken to prevent the accidental introduction of animals, plant material, micro-organisms and non-sterile soil from other biologically distinct regions (within or beyond the Antarctic Treaty area) into the Area. - To the maximum extent practicable, clothing, footwear and other equipment used or brought into the Area (including backpacks, carry-bags and other equipment) shall be thoroughly cleaned before entering and after leaving the Area. - Boots and sampling/research equipment and markers that come into contact with the ground shall be disinfected or cleaned with hot water and bleach before entering and after visiting the Area to help prevent accidental introductions of animals, plant material, micro-organisms and non-sterile soil into the Area.
-Cleaning should be undertaken either at the refuge hut or on station. - Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (CEP 2011), and in the Environmental Code of Conduct for terrestrial scientific field research in Antarctica (SCAR 2009). - No herbicides or pesticides shall be brought into the Area.
+- No poultry products, including dried food containing egg powder, are to be taken into the Area. - No depots of food or other supplies are to be left within the Area beyond the season for which they are required. - Deliberate introduction of animals, plant material, microorganisms and non-sterile soil into the Area is prohibited.
+The highest level of precautions shall be taken to prevent the accidental introduction of animals, plant material, microorganisms and non-sterile soil from other biologically distinct regions (within or beyond the Antarctic Treaty area) into the Area. - To the maximum extent practicable, clothing, footwear and other equipment used or brought into the Area (including backpacks, carry-bags and other equipment) shall be thoroughly cleaned before entering and after leaving the Area. - Boots and sampling/research equipment and markers that come into contact with the ground shall be disinfected or cleaned with hot water and bleach before entering and after visiting the Area to help prevent accidental introductions of animals, plant material, micro-organisms and non-sterile soil into the Area.
+Cleaning should be undertaken either at the refuge hut or on station. - Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-Native Species Manual, and in the Scientific Committee on Antarctic Research (SCAR) Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica. - No herbicides or pesticides shall be brought into the Area.
 Any other chemicals, including radio- nuclides or stable isotopes, which may be introduced for scientific or management purposes specified in a permit, shall be removed from the Area at or before the conclusion of the activity for which the permit was granted. - Fuel is not to be stored in the Area unless required for essential purposes connected with the activity for which the permit has been granted.
 All such fuel shall be removed at the conclusion of the permitted activity.
 Permanent fuel depots are not permitted. - All material introduced shall be for a stated period only, shall be removed at or before the conclusion of that stated period, and shall be stored and handled so as to minimise the risk of environment impacts.